RCC Erasmus KA1+

 Our thoughts after trying out formative assessment after a co-operative learning task

 We carried out a number of tasks within a group.
-We all were assigned roles just as the students would be in class if attempting cooperative learning.
-This was found to be very useful as we all participated within the group and roles were assigned of time manager, harmonizer, organiser and reporter, in addition to their other duties worked very well.
+We all were assigned roles just as students would be in a class, if attempting a cooperative learning task.
+This was found to be very useful as we all participated within the group and roles were assigned; time manager, harmonizer, organiser and reporter, in addition to their other duties which worked very well.
 After we discussed the topic and answered all the questions, we then had to put all the information together in a performance or creative type assessment.
-Some groups decided to do some acting, some did a live TV show where the two sides of the argument were presented, some made posters and some made film.
+Some groups decided to do some acting, some did a live TV show where the two sides of the argument were presented, some made posters and some made a short film.
 This was the assessment part of the lesson and we all felt that the information was retained a lot more than if we were initially given a sheet of paper and asked to learn the facts and then subsequently handed a written test.
 It was an eye-opening experience.
 We do realise that this type of learning cannot be brought about immediately, there must be new classroom norms set, the correct climate must be there for learning like this to exist and we must take great care to ensure students have clear roles, clear instructions and clear criteria for success before it begins.